jamesheald/COIN/README.md

 ## Dependencies

-The COIN model requires installation of the following packages, which improve the efficiency of the code:
+The COIN model requires installation of the following packages to improve the efficiency of the code:

 - "[Lightspeed matlab toolbox](https://github.com/tminka/lightspeed)" by Tom Minka.
 Run install_lightspeed.m to compile the necessary mex files.
 - "[Nonparametric Bayesian Mixture Models - release 2.1](http://www.stats.ox.ac.uk/~teh/software.html)" by Yee Whye Teh.
 Run make.m to compile the necessary mex files.